blitzingminty/clinerules/CONTRIBUTING.md

 If you have any questions about contributing that aren't answered here, please open an issue labeled "question" in the repository.

-Thank you for helping improve ClinerRules!
+Thank you for helping improve ClineRules!